 Decorate with bees

 If you’re not like my next-door neighbour and aren’t lucky enough to have bees living in your brickwork (I’m not even sure they know…), try hanging up a hive.
-These can be tiny things that house solitary bees (this wooden hive is just perfect) or perhaps something larger if you have a garden with enough space.
+These can be tiny things that house solitary bees (wooden bee hotels are just perfect) or perhaps something larger if you have a garden with enough space.
 Either way, have fun with it – there are over 250 species of bee in the UK so there’s a lot for us to spot!